trekawek/air-quality-info/README.md

 ## Deployment script

-[install.sh](install.sh) is an interactive script can be used to setup nginx, PHP and Air Quality Dashboard on a Debian Stretch server.
+[install.sh](install.sh) is an interactive script can be used to setup nginx, PHP and Air Quality Dashboard on a Linux server.
 It can be run with a single command:

 ```
 curl https://raw.githubusercontent.com/trekawek/air-quality-info/master/install.sh > /tmp/install.sh
 bash -e /tmp/install.sh
 ```

 Remember to review the script before running the command below.

+The supported Linux distributions:

+* Debian 9 Stretch
+* Ubuntu 18.04 Bionic